 You can’t do this merely by using the logical side of your brain and mapping out the conflicts and values as if you are writing by numbers.

-This requires a step-by-step process that takes you on a guided journey, harnessing both sides of your brain.
+This requires a step-by-step process that takes you on a guided journey, setting up a dance between story structure and your imagination.

-Structure forces you to ask the right questions about character and structure so you develop conflict and tension that is organic to the story.
+Structure and a step by step process forces you to ask the right questions about your characters and story so you develop conflict and tension on every page that is organic to the story.

-And that’s what keeps your reader tuning the page and rewards them with a meaningful experience at the end of your story.
+And that is one of the main things that keep your readers tuning the page and rewards them with a meaningful experience at the end of your story.